A

 the Duke of Wentworth but whilst in his possession he arranged for Frederick

 Hockley to make a copy.
-This copy was then sold to F. G. Irwin who placed his
+This copy was then copied by a youthful Robert Cross in

-bookplate upon the preliminaries plus also a cut out of the catalogue
+preliminaries plus also a cut out of the catalogue description of the Hockley

-reproductions of Irwin’s copy, also reproducing his bookplate and the catalogue
+reproductions of Irwin copy, also reproducing his bookplate and the catalogue

 entry.
 It should be noted that each individual sheet of the original is